The Gambling Law Review: Argentina

 - Caja Popular de Ahorros de la Provincia de Tucumán (Province of Tucumán).

 All state lotteries are members of the Association of Argentine State Lotteries (ALEA).
 The ALEA is a member of both the World Lottery Association and the Iberoamerican Corporation of Lotteries and State Bets.
 The ALEA works as an industry association but has no regulatory and enforcement competence in connection with gambling and gaming.

 The legal framework has been designed for bricks-and-mortar gambling, being later on expanded in some jurisdictions to online gambling and gaming.
 Even though the nature of an activity or behaviour remains the same whether it is performed online or in the physical world and should be regarded without reference to the medium where it was performed,14 some regulations have adopted a differential approach taking this circumstance into consideration.
-As an example, the online gambling regulations enacted in the City of Buenos Aires expressly exclude land-based permit holders from the possibility of applying for an online gambling agency permit.15 This restriction was then limited only to lottery agency permit holders.16
+As an example, this was the situation in the City of Buenos Aires, where the online gambling regulations expressly exclude land-based permit holders from the possibility of applying for an online gambling agency permit.15 This restriction was then limited only to lottery agency permit holders.16

 Section 301 bis of the Argentine National Criminal Code applies both to land-based and online gambling and gaming.